kaushikreddy/Med_Reasoning_AMP/README.md

 ---

-## Next Steps
-- Experiment by modifying reward functions to fit your specific use case.
-- Try swapping datasets and models to test generalization.

----

  **Tip:** This AMP is designed for flexibility—tinker safely without triggering expensive compute unless you explicitly choose to fine-tune!

 Guide to Fine-Tuning with GRPO